2b-t/myactuator_rmd/ReadMe.md

 ```
 WORK IN PROGRESS:
-This driver is currently under development in is not yet functional!
+This driver is currently under development and is not yet functional!
 ```